intel-analytics/ipex-llm/docker/chronos_unitest_docker/README.md

 ```

 ## Run Unitest Examples on Jupyter Notebook for a quick use
-There have been some Chronos unitest examples about time-series passed in the docker.
 You can run these on Jupyter Notebook on single node server if you pursue a quick use on Chronos.
 ```bash
 (chronos) root@cpx-3:/opt/work# cd /opt/work/colab-notebook #Unitest examples are here.
 ```